integer-net/Autoshipping/README.md

 target country from the configuration.
 If there is more than one allowed country, a dropdown is available on the shopping cart page which allow the customer to change the target country.
+You can now exclude shipping methods by configuration (useful for pickup for example)

 Requirements
 ------------